 You will focus on the impact of globalization on European economic integration, using standard theories of international trade applied to the EU common market and monetary union.
 You will gain a deeper understanding of the economic aspects of European and regional trade, labor, and monetary policy.

 - Credits: 3

-- Prerequisite: Introductory courses in micro- and macroeconomics, plus intermediate or advanced macroeconomics at university level.
+- Prerequisite: Introductory courses in macro- and microeconomics, plus intermediate or advanced macroeconomics at university level.

-- Core Course Week: A three-day study tour in Denmark alongside a two-day seminar in Copenhagen.
+- Core Course Week: A three-day study tour in Western Denmark alongside a two-day seminar in Copenhagen.

 BUILD YOUR OWN CURRICULUM

-DIS has over 160 elective courses for you to build your curriculum from after choosing your required core course.
-You have to opportunity to focus on your major or diversify by selecting any combination of core courses based on your needs.
-Click here for electives related to Business, Economics, Finance, Marketing, and Management.
+DIS has over 200 elective courses for you to build your curriculum from after choosing your required core course.
+You have to opportunity to focus on your major or diversify by selecting any combination of courses based on your needs.
+Click here for electives related to business, economics, finance, marketing, and management.